diriano/labbces/content/post/18-10-2023-SPCENAUSP/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Member of the lab participeated in the XIV Simpósio dos Pós-Graduandos no CENA"
+title: "Members of the lab participated in the XIV Simpósio dos Pós-Graduandos no CENA"
 subtitle: ""
 summary: ""
 authors: []